“The task of educators is immense because human progress and world peace are in their hands”

-In science, upper elementary students study big ideas—the birth of the universe and the laws that govern it, the formation of stars, the generation of the elements, atoms, and molecules.
+In science, upper elementary students study big ideas, the birth of the universe and the laws that govern it, the formation of stars, and the generation of elements, atoms, and molecules.
 They study zoology, botany, plate tectonics, chemistry, and physics.
 They conduct experiments; dissect such varied specimens as frogs, squids, and flowers; and record research in individualized science books.

 In history, students create their own timelines for the ancient world, U.S. history, and South Carolina history.
 The elementary years are particularly ripe for the study of geography, and students learn about the countries, mountains, deserts, forests, and waterways of the world.

 For returning Montessori students, the Montessori Elementary program expands upon the learning fostered in an Early Childhood program.
 For students new to Montessori, it orients them to the joys of responsible participation.

 Teachers guide children through a rigorous curriculum individually tailored to their own interests, needs, and abilities.
 Teachers monitor progress against established benchmarks and expectations for student learning, including: academic preparedness, independence, confidence, autonomy, intrinsic motivation, social responsibility, and global citizenship.

 Within the Elementary program, the Practical Life curriculum expands from the foundation laid in Early Childhood.
 Practical Life at the Elementary level shifts from a focus on self-care and fine motor skills, to skills that help children connect with their interests in the outside world, organize their time, and take part in their community.

 While self-care and appropriate social interactions continue to be supported, lessons that teach responsibility are the focus.
 Use of tools, such as work plans, to support organization and time management skills, are incorporated into the daily routine.